Earn $1,000,000 in 10 minutes/week!

-How many hours a day do you spend on emails?
+How many hours a day do you spend reading and writing emails?

-If you’re like me, you spend at least 1-2 hours/day reading and writing miscellaneous emails.
+If you’re like me, it’s at least 1-2 hours per day.

 How much money are you losing?

-Even with a $100 hourly rate, (which would be conservative for most consultants – not to mention lawyers or those of us in big cities) spending just 30 minutes per day reading & writing client emails would total $12,500/year in billable hours.
+If your hourly rate is $100, (which is conservative for most consultants – especially those of us in big cities) spending just 30 minutes/day on emails adds up to $12,500/year in billable hours!

-Do you realize if you put that money in your Roth IRA, and earned just 6% interest, in 20 years you’d have over ONE MILLION DOLLARS?!!!
+Do you realize if you put that money in your Roth IRA, and earned 6% return, in 20 years you’d have over ONE MILLION DOLLARS?!!!

 Still comfortable not tracking your time spent on email?